How we protect your data

 Supabase (AWS eu-central-1)

 Hosts our database.
-Stores your encrypted vault data and encrypted MCP shared data.
-Has access to ciphertext only.
-Cannot read your data.
+Stores your encrypted vault data, the readable search fields listed in the table above, and encrypted MCP shared data.

 Vercel (AWS)